Ije-le/command-line-umd/tutorial/README.md

 **Write your answers here:**

-1. First incident type on 2/1/2025:
+1. First incident type on 2/1/2025: Injured/sick person

-2. Total rows (excluding header):
+2. Total rows (excluding header): 18352

-3. Most recent date in file:
+3. Most recent date in file: 2020-12-30 (This is the most recent date I found in the lat 10 entries shown after usiing 'tail'.
+Don't know of this is accurate considering that there are entries from 2025 in this csv)

 ## Searching for files and their contents